-▲ Art Museum: \$2 million is budgeted for the Art Museum for building rehabilitation in FY24.
-These capital improvements are for safety and basic improvements.

-▲ Free Library: \$1.5 million is budgeted in FY24 for the Free Library to make improvements to the central and branch libraries.

-▲ Zoo: \$2 million is budgeted in FY24 for the Zoo.
-Funding will improve roof, HVAC, electrical systems, and interior renovations.
+- ▲ Art Museum: \$2 million is budgeted for the Art Museum for building rehabilitation in FY24.
+These capital improvements are for safety and basic improvements. - ▲ Free Library: \$1.5 million is budgeted in FY24 for the Free Library to make improvements to the central and branch libraries. - ▲ Zoo: \$2 million is budgeted in FY24 for the Zoo.
+Funding will improve roof, HVAC, electrical systems, and interior systems in City-owned facilities.